Qiskit/qiskit/CONTRIBUTING.md

     <img width="1002" alt="Screenshot_2021-03-26_at_15 38 31" src="https://user-images.githubusercontent.com/23662430/112665215-b9c3a000-8e52-11eb-89e7-b18550718522.png">

-    - download the new images, then copy and paste into `qiskit-terra/test/ipynb/mpl/references`
+    - download the new images, then copy and paste into `references` folder in `qiskit-terra/test/ipynb/latex` for latex, in `qiskit-terra/test/ipynb/mpl/circuit` for matplotlib circuit and in `qiskit-terra/test/ipynb/mpl/graph` for matplotlib graph visualisations.
     - add, commit and push your changes, restart the Jupyter Notebook app in your browser.
 The new tests should now pass.

-Note: If you have run `test/ipynb/mpl_tester.ipynb` locally it is possible some file metadata has changed, **please do not commit and push changes to this file unless they were intentional**.
+Note: If you have run `test/ipynb/snapshot_tester.ipynb` locally it is possible some file metadata has changed, **please do not commit and push changes to this file unless they were intentional**.

 ## Style and lint